alchemyplatform/alchemy-sdk-js/docs-md/README.md

 - `getAssetTransfers()`: Get transactions for specific addresses.
 - `getTransactionReceipts()`: Gets all transaction receipts for a given block.

-### Accessing the full Ethers.js provider
+### Accessing the full Ethers.js Provider

-To keep the package clean, we don't support certain uncommonly-used Ethers.js methods as top-level methods the Alchemy object - for example, `provider.formatter`.
+To keep the package clean, we don't support certain uncommonly-used Ethers.js Provider methods as top-level methods in the Alchemy `core` namespace - for example, `provider.formatter`.
 If you'd like to access these methods, simply use the `alchemy.config.getProvider()` function to configure the
-Ethers.js [AlchemyProvider](https://docs.ethers.io/v5/api/providers/api-providers/#AlchemyProvider) and return it.
+Ethers.js Provider [AlchemyProvider](https://docs.ethers.io/v5/api/providers/api-providers/#AlchemyProvider) and return it.

 ```ts
 import { Alchemy } from 'alchemy-sdk';